 - Make a béchamel by melting the butter in a medium size saucepan.

 - Add the flour, medium-high heat, mix for a minute or two until it smells nutty.

 - Add the cold milk and whisk gently.

 - While it cooks, add the nutmeg.

-- Once done, add the cheese to the sauce and let it melt, add pepper and salt if necessary, reserve.
+- Once done, add the cheese to the sauce and let it melt, and add pepper and salt if necessary, and reserve.

-- Add the cauliflower into oven proof plates or casserole, add the thyme, pour the Mornay sauce over it.
+- Add the cauliflower in a casserole, add the thyme, pour the Mornay sauce over it.

 - Broil in the oven until light brown, about 5-10 minutes or until golden.

 yum!
 I am definitely going to have to try that!